mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 ## Calculations

-We currently support 13 calculations organized into three groups:
+We currently support 13 calculations organized into four groups:

 ### Count